Search Articles

 So, why consider letters of instruction of any kind?
 The best reason is that upon a person’s death or incapacity, many decisions need to be made in a short period of time.
 These decisions almost always have to be made before any court proceedings take place

 Having instructions in place can also save your estate and your family a great deal of money.
-As a result, creating documents that help your loved ones navigate this difficult time from the very start is practical.
+As a result, creating documents that help your loved ones navigate incapacity and estate administration processes from the very start is practical.

-If you have questions about letters of instruction, contact an attorney in your area.
+If you have questions about letters of instruction, contact an estate planning attorney in your area.

 Created date: 12/13/2011